Guide to Nursing Literature: Selected Resources

 TRIP Database – Clinical search engine

-CINAHL Plus with Full-Text – Cumulative Index to Nursing and Allied Health Literature is the premiere research database for nursing literature.
+CINAHL Complete – Cumulative Index to Nursing and Allied Health Literature is the premiere research database for nursing literature.
 It provides indexing for more than 4,500 journals from the fields of nursing and allied health.
 The database contains more than 2.7 million records dating back to 1981.

 Quick Search Tips (from UAMS Library)